jwplayer/applicaster-docs/movie-screen.md

 1. TOC
 {:toc}

-## Structure of a target screen
+## About target screens
 A video target screen is where the user lands after selecting a video from a homepage or library.

+A typical basic vide application
-It promotes the video by giving he full details about the video, like a description, rating, duration, etc.
+- A movie target: that promotes a movie by giving he full details about the video, like a description, rating, duration, etc.
+- Series target.
+That shows the epsisodes of series.
+- Player target.
+See video playback

+This article focuses on the first.

+## Structure of a movie target screen
-A standard video target screen consist of
+A standard movie target screen consist of
 1. An hero component that combines an image, texts and a call to action
 1. A trailer
 1. A related videos shelf

-There
-- Series target
-- Player taget

 <!-- image here -->

-## Define video metadata in JW Player
+## Define movie metadata in JW Player
 1. Make sure that you have all the meta data like MPAA Rating, Run Time the other details that you want to show added as custom parameters in JW platform.
 2. Add `movieId` as a custom field within the media item in JW Player.
 See the [field catalog](https://marcovandeveen.github.io/jwp-applicaster-docs/reference/field-catalog.html)
 3. Make sure you have `trailerId` as custom field In JW Player.
 See the [field catalog](https://marcovandeveen.github.io/jwp-applicaster-docs/reference/field-catalog.html)

 Tip: Use [default custom parameters](https://support.jwplayer.com/articles/manage-default-custom-parameters).
 This automatically populates these values at the media level when the video gets uploaded and can be easily change afterwards.

-## Creating a video target page
+## Add a movie target screen as target
-1. Create a video target page (general page with some components)
+1. Add a movie target screen
-1. Define it a 'target' for video with [type mapping](https://docs.applicaster.com/using-zapp/app-building-walk-through/#add-type-mapping)
+1. Define it a 'target' for movies with [type mapping](https://docs.applicaster.com/using-zapp/app-building-walk-through/#add-type-mapping)
-1. movie
+1.

 <img src="./img/type-mapping.png" width="1024">